-There are many, many wonderful things about Georgia but design is not one of them (Atlanta excluded!).
-The state is not known for groundbreaking urban design or modern architecture but rather adopting a bigger is better mantra and living by the rule of the car.
-While exploring our corner of Georgia however we came across a small community nestled in the Chattahoochee Hills which can claim to have innovative urban planning and modern architecture in abundance.
+The state of Georgia is not known for groundbreaking urban design or modern architecture but rather adopting a bigger is better mantra and living by the rule of the car.
+While exploring our corner of Georgia however we came across a small community called Serenbe nestled in the Chattahoochee Hills which can claim to have innovative urban planning and modern architecture in abundance.
 Arriving there was a breath of fresh air in the hot and muggy forest, that's how refreshing this place was!

 Back in Britain our communities are struggling with how to deal with developer-led housing that has led to urban sprawl and estates that lack character, encourage the use of the car and do little to create a vibrant and social community.
 A long time ago I was involed in Scotland's housing expo which was a project aiming to break these trends and try to convince delvelopers that great design and masterplanning could create strong communites that are for the common good.
-There now is a little pocket in Inverness that is a glorious area of modern and innovative housing by some of the best architects in Scotland however it seems that it was just a drop in the ocean and has done little to change the wider attitudes of the developer powerhouses.
+There is now an experimental little pocket in Inverness that benifits from modern and innovative housing designed by some of the best architects in Scotland however time has proven that it was just a drop in the ocean.
+It has done little to change the wider attitudes of the developer powerhouses.

 Serenbe is a community where community and design are at the very heart.
 The community was founded by Steve Nygren and Marie Lupo Nygrena as recently as 1991, a couple who had a vision to connect their children to nature and protect the rural land from the ubiquitous urban sprawl outside of Atlanta.
 As you wander around the town you will notice varied styles of home ranging from the super modern to the modern traditional and they all adhere to common urban guidelines that ensure the community is innovative and interesting yet still feels connected.